 I occasionally present opportunities for professionals and the public to learn about areas such as neurodiversity, gender and sexuality, mindfulness, ecopsychology and other special interests.
 All training is based on my practice-based research and person-centred ethos.

-A one-morning workshop for AuDHDers, Neurodivergent Professionals and Allies
+A one-evening workshop for Neurodivergent Individuals, Professionals and Allies

-This workshop explores resources for self-nurturing and community-resilience for autistic and ADHD adults (AuDHDers), offering practical, research-informed and exploratory approaches for both individuals and professionals.
+This workshop explores resources for self-nurturing and community-resilience for neurodivergent people offering practical, research-informed and exploratory approaches for both individuals and professionals.

 Through a holistic, neuroaffirming, trauma-aware and decolonising lens, we look beyond “coping” and productivity, focusing instead on compassion, empowerment and authenticity.
 Participants will explore ways to reduce stress and overwhelm, nurture nervous-system regulation, and grow supportive communities.